 There are more than 400 different breeds of dog in the world this statistic doesn't take into account the numerous mixed breeds that are becoming increasingly popular.

 Dog's age at different rates depending on size, breed and more importantly weight.
 A Great Dane would be classed as senior at 6 or 7 years, where a small breed such as a miniature poodle would have to be almost twice that age to be classed as a senior.
 Weight also plays a major part in the calculation of ages.

 Obesity: It is a simple fact that overweight dogs die younger.
 They have far more health problems than slimmer fitter dogs of the same age.
 Most of the problems come from three areas, overfeeding, exercise and neutering.
 Over-feeding and especially in puppies is a recipe for disaster.
-Early neutering also causes bone problems and major problems obesity in later life, because it slows down the metabolic rate that burns calories/.
+Early neutering also causes bone problems and major problems such as obesity in later life, because it slows down the metabolic rate that burns calories.

-Pups that are overfed produce extra fat cells so they can store the excess calories.
+Puppies that are overfed produce extra fat cells so they can store the excess calories.

 Once these extra fat cells have been created, they stay with the dog for life and the dog is then going to be prone to obesity.

 If the pups are overweight as pups; the extra weight can also put stress on the dog’s bones that may lead to hip and elbow dysplasia and other skeleton and joint problems.

 The picture on the right is of Gunner, a dog I bred from two of my other dogs.
 He was born Easter Friday 2017 and was part of a litter of seven puppies.